Principle 11

 The EU Strategy on the Rights of the Child invites Member States to:

-• Prioritise children in national mental health strategies and build networks to support their mental wellbeing.
+• Prioritise children in national mental health strategies and build networks to support their mental wellbeing including through stronger links with the EU’s comprehensive approach to mental health.

-• Invest in more effective violence prevention and protection measures; provide adequate support to vulnerable children who suffer violence.
+• Invest in more effective violence prevention and protection measures; provide adequate support to vulnerable children who suffer violence and strengthen integrated child protection systems across sectors (health, education, social services and justice).

 • Adopt legislation to ban corporal punishment in all settings.

-• Improve the functioning of child protection systems at national level.
+• Improve the functioning of child protection systems at the national level and reinforce governance, coordination and professional capacity for child protection.

-• Create a safe digital environment for children through effective and equal access to digital tools, digital and media literacy, accessible online educational tools.
+• Create a safe digital environment for children through effective and equal access to digital tools, digital and media literacy, accessible online educational tools and strengthened online safety measures, including implementation of EU rules on online platforms and the protection of minors.

 • Promote national strategies which move towards quality, family- and community-based care services.